abdulganiy02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the first 10 lines of /etc/passwd display the 3rd line of the file iacta a shell script thst creates a file
+display the first 10 lines of /etc/passwd display the 3rd line of the file iacta a shell script thst creates a file a script that duplicate the last line of the file iacta